kabbi/zigbee2mqtt-adapter/README.md

 ## Installation

 You can install this addon by simply selecting it in the WebThings Gateway.
+After adding it, it will need 30 minutes to fully install itself.
+Please give it some time.

 Alternatively, you can install it manually: